ElektraInitiative/libelektra/doc/tutorials/odbc-backend.md

 ShowSystemTables=No
 ShowOidColumn=No
 FakeOidIndex=No

-[Selektra]
-Description=SQLite Database for Elektra
-Driver=SQLite
-Database=home/user/elektraOdbc.db
-Timeout=3500
 ```

-At first, the data source name is chosen, in our example `Pelektra` and `Selektra`, then the configuration values for the data source are defined.
+At first, the data source name is chosen, in our example `Selektra` and `Pelektra`, then the configuration values for the data source are defined.
 The value for the key `Driver` must match the corresponding name of the entry that is defined in `odbcinst.ini`.

 ## 6. Compiling Elektra with support for the ODBC Backend